ReconciliACTION

 For thousands of years, tiny feet have walked, run, jumped and played on these lands.

-Children’s Hospital Foundation of Manitoba acknowledges that the land upon which we are privileged to gather, work, and care for each other is located on Treaty 1 territory, the ancestral homelands of the Anishinaabeg (Ojibway), Ininiwak (Cree), Anishiniwak (Oji-Cree), Dakota Oyate (Dakota) and Denesuline (Dene) peoples, and the birthplace and homeland of the Métis Nation.
+Children’s Hospital Foundation of Manitoba acknowledges that the land upon which we are privileged to gather, work, and care for each other is located on Treaty 1 territory, the ancestral homelands of the Anishinaabeg (Ojibway), Ininiwak (Cree), Anishiniwak (Oji-Cree), Dakota Oyate (Dakota) and Denesuline (Dene) peoples, and the birthplace and National homeland of the Red River Métis Nation.
 Inuit from ancestral northern territories also make their home here.
 We are proud to also serve children and families from Treaty 2, 3, 4, 5 and Robinson-Superior Treaty territories.

 Every child deserves a life of health, dignity, kindness, and joy.
 We are sorry for the harms of the past and promise to do better and to do what is right.
 In the spirit and intent of the treaties, we promise to listen and learn, and to share what we have to serve children and families who need help, in harmony with and respect for each other and the land.